 5. Remove the machine carefully.
 First, lower the legs, and the dishwasher will slide out smoothly.
 Lift and free the unit with care.

-6. Begin with conducting a visual inspection of the whole unit for any signs of bulging.
-In some instances, you can see the prong without disassembling the unit and ordering replacement parts.
+6. Begin with visually inspecting the whole unit for any signs of bulging.
+Sometimes, you can see the prong without disassembling the unit and ordering replacement parts.
 Inspect the latches on the stationary unit and the moving door.

-After getting rid of the broken connections and switches, the machine is ready for a clean and fresh dishwashing cycle.
+After removing the broken connections and switches, the machine is ready for a clean and fresh dishwashing cycle.

 Sometimes homeowners spend lots of cash on professional dishwasher services, parts replacement, or service calls, an avoidable situation if they had some basic reset knowledge.